benfurber/fulfillment-pledge/README.md

 ## As a person in the technology industry, with a more specific focus:

+I am proud of the work I do and I can go home with my head held high.

+- I know technology can help solve the stated problem
+- I know I’ve crafted the best code or I’m helping get to market fast
+- There is a visible and understandable loop between my work, users and the organisation.

 In a big or small way, I work to support the world I want to see.<br/>
 That could mean…